vegaprotocol/documentation/versioned_docs/version-v0.73/concepts/trading-on-vega/data-sources.md

 ```

 :::note Read more
-For a more thorough example of how to produce, sign and submit data in this format, see [Tutorials: Using data sources](./../../tutorials/using-data-sources.md)
+**[Tutorials: Using data sources](./../../tutorials/using-data-sources.md)**: A more thorough example of how to produce, sign and submit data in this format.
 :::

 ## Internal data source